 Leeds mortgage eligibility

-You won’t be able to apply for a mortgage from Leeds if you’ve had a property repossessed within the past six years.
+You won’t be able to apply for a mortgage from Leeds if you had a property repossessed within the past six years.

-If the property you’re looking to mortgage is next or close to a pub, restaurant, petrol station or pet shop, you won’t be able to get a mortgage from Leeds Building Society.
+If the property you’re looking to mortgage is next to or close to a pub, restaurant, laundrette, petrol station or pet shop, you might not be able to get a mortgage from Leeds Building Society.
 Properties like this will be assessed on a case-by-case basis.

 If the property is a leasehold, there must be at least 85 years left on the lease at the start of the mortgage term.
 Leeds also won’t lend on leasehold properties with onerous clauses, such as a ground rent that is excessive or increases at an unreasonable rate.

 Leeds Building Society also offers a range of retirement interest-only mortgages to borrowers aged between 55 and 80.
-These mortgages are fixed-rate deals lasting two, three or five years, and are currently only available if you use a mortgage adviser.
+These mortgages are fixed-rate deals lasting two, five, ten or fifteen years, and are currently only available directly, or by using a mortgage adviser.

-The most you could borrow from Leeds with a retirement interest-only mortgage is 55% of your property’s value, and you don’t need to own a certain amount of equity to be eligible.
+The most you could borrow from Leeds with a retirement interest-only mortgage is 55% of your property’s value.